magicalpuffin/template-sveltekit-md-docs/src/lib/content/image-example.md

 ---
 title: Image Example
-description: This is a description
+description: Images are optimized in template-sveltekit-md-docs using @sveltejs/enhanced-img.
+File paths are also automatically parsed using a custom rehype plugin.
 ---
 Images in markdown are optimized using `@sveltejs/enhanced-img`.
 File paths are also fixed